 What Are The Effects Of Designer Drugs?

 The main intent of those who create designer drugs is to replicate the effects of the actual substances’ chemical components.
-For example, U-47700 has the pain-killing and relaxing effects similar to heroin, and synthetic marijuana can also recreate the hallucinations done by natural marijuana.
+For example, U-47700 is a synthetic opioid that has pain-killing and relaxing effects similar to heroin.
+Similarly, synthetic marijuana can also recreate the hallucinations done by natural marijuana.

 However, it is important to note that designer drugs are not regulated like prescribed opioids and other medications.
 This means that their potency cannot be determined or if there are other substances that could harm the user.